Friends of Duncan Library's Giving Dashboard

 Affinity diagram of sticky notes

-Question: How might we help FoDL board members update supporter records in a more efficient way?
+Question: How might we help FoDL volunteers and board members update supporter records in a more efficient way?
 And how might we help FoDL board members easily see trends in their sales and memberships?

-Answer: Through a dashboard that helps FoDL board members track trends and update supporter records.
+Answer: Through a dashboard that helps FoDL volunteers and board members update supporter records and track trends.
 Features include a supporter list, supporter tagging, filters, and a report generator.

 Task Flows

-I thought through how a dashboard to track and manage library supporters would work.
-As a starting point, I thought through how a user might accomplish the main tasks of the website (updating a supporter record and running a report) and created task flows.
+Before putting pen to paper, I thought through how a user might accomplish the main tasks of the website (updating a supporter record and running a report) and created task flows.

 Initial Sketches and Wireframes